 Women in Engineering at Georgia Tech

-When the College of Engineering created the Women in Engineering (WIE) program in 1994, its goal was to recruit top female students into engineering majors at Georgia Tech, as well as to provide the resources and programs necessary to encourage their success and retention.
-WIE challenges and inspires women to achieve their fullest potential as engineers and as leaders, and celebrates their accomplishments and successes.
+Is your daughter majoring in engineering?
+If so, you may want to encourage her to take advantage of the Women in Engineering (WIE) program.
+Founded in 1994, WIE was established to recruit top female students into engineering majors at Georgia Tech, as well as to provide the resources and programs necessary to encourage their success and retention.

-Mentor & Mentee (M&M): a peer mentoring program, where freshmen are matched with juniors, and sophomores with seniors.
+Mentor & Mentee: a peer mentoring program, where freshmen are matched with juniors, and sophomores with seniors.
 These mentoring relationships offer students a connection with an older student who offers advice, friendship and guidance.

-Excellence Awards Banquet (EAB): A benchmark program, where undergraduate female engineering students with an overall GPA of 3.35 or higher are recognized at an annual banquet.
-Thirty-eight percent of the undergraduate female engineering students qualified for the EAB last year.
+Excellence Awards Banquet: A benchmark program, where undergraduate female engineering students who have an overall GPA of 3.0 or higher are recognized at an annual banquet.
+Almost half of the College’s female students qualified for the event last spring.

-Scholarships: A network of approximately 24 corporate partners offers scholarships for outstanding female students, which are presented at the EAB.
-Despite of a faltering economy, scholarship levels have increased by 20 percent for each of the past three years.
+Scholarships: A network of approximately 24 corporate partners offers scholarships for outstanding female students.
+Scholarship levels have increased for each of the past successive three years by 20 percent in spite of a faltering economy.